Manchester (Pittsburgh): History

+Like many other predominantly African-American areas in the Rust Belt, the history of Manchester in the mid-20th century was defined by the effects of urban renewal.
+By the late 1950s, those displaced by the leveling of the Hill District moved to the area.
+The Urban Redevelopment Authority of Pittsburgh razed 164 acres in Manchester in 1961.

+In the 1950s and 1960s, community protests stalled plans to extend the congested Route 65 through Manchester.
+Opposition to the highway culminated in the founding of the Manchester Citizens Corporation in 1965.
+Despite their advocacy, extensions to the highway ultimately proceeded.
+Construction cut through Manchester beginning in the 1970s and by January 1992 the construction of Route 65 as an elevated highway was complete.
+The community was devastated by the highway's construction.
+The once-thriving business district along Beaver Avenue was razed.
+As of 2025, the street now serves as a frontage road in a desolate industrial area of Chateau.
+Unlike many other elevated highways, a concrete wall was constructed under the road.
+It has since been dubbed "Great Wall of Manchester" due to the barrier's profound influence on the community.
+Manchester lost easy access to the riverfront in Chateau, especially pedestrian access.
+Only a single pedestrian underpass connects the two neighborhoods.
+On March 31, 2023, United States Representative Summer Lee and United States Senator Bob Casey, Jr. announced a $1.4 million dollar grant funded by the Infrastructure Investment and Jobs Act to study the impacts of the Great Wall on Chateau and Manchester.

+As of 2025, efforts spearheaded by the Manchester Community Corporation to reconnect the two communities are ongoing.

 Geography

 The Manchester Historic District is Pittsburgh's largest historic district under the National Register of Historic Places, preserved for its early 19th century-built Late Victorian-style houses.

-Manchester was rated as one of the top 10 neighborhoods for "being close to everything" because it's walkable and has easy access to public transportation and major roadways.
+It has a central location within Allegheny County.
 The Three Rivers Heritage Trail System runs along Manchester.

 Demographics

 Manchester is almost exclusively residential.
-As of the 2010 census, there were 2,130 people residing in Manchester.
+As of the 2020 census, there were 2,031 people residing in Manchester, a decline of 5% from 2010.
 According to a report created by the University Center for Social and Urban Research, 46.3% of houses were families while 55.7% were nonfamily households.
 The median sales price for homes in Manchester for Nov 12 to Jan 13 was $172,350.
 This represents an increase of 36.8%, or $46,350, compared to the prior quarter and an increase of 48.6% compared to the prior year.
 Sales prices have appreciated 94.7% over the last 5 years in Manchester, Pittsburgh.
 The median sales price of $172,350 for Manchester is 29.68% higher than the median sales price for Pittsburgh PA.
 Average price per square foot for homes in Manchester was $54 in the most recent quarter, which is 43.75% lower than the average price per square foot for homes in Pittsburgh.